RacerChen/pytorchLearn/README.md

 ## 6_logistic_regression.py
 Learning logistics regression in pytorch

 > logistics regression is similar with linear regression,
 > it adds a logistics function(sigmoid) to convert it to a classification task

+## 7_Dataset_Transforms
+Learning how to load dataset using dataloader

+## 8_Dataset_and_DataLoader
+Dataset Transform in Pytorch

+## 9_Softmax_and_Cross_Entropy
+Learning Softmax and Cross Entropy in Pytorch

+## 10_Activation_Function
+Learning activation function and its' utility in pytorch torch.nn and torch.nn.functional

 ## Tutorial Reference